Table of Contents

 If you read the history of Hajr e Aswad, you will get to know that it was stolen and remained lost for 23 years.
 It is not an ordinary stone located at the eastern cornerstone of the Holy Kaaba.

 Hajr e Aswad is held safe in a frame

 Muslims around the world try to kiss it and see it whenever they visit Makkah for Hajj or Umrah.
 Hajr e Aswad is now held safe in a silver frame to avoid the risk of being stolen again.

 It is considered sacred as it was set by Prophet Ibrahim A.S. and is blessed from the heavens.
 It is also known as the foundation stone of Holy Kaaba.
 Recommended: 7 unknown facts about Hajr-e-Aswad

 How was Hajr e Aswad stolen?

-Not many people know that Hajr e Aswad was stolen from Makkah and remained lost for 23 years!
-The Qarmatians stole Hajr e Aswad in January 930 and took it to their Hajar base (what now is Bahrain) by the Qarmatian leader, Abu Tahir al-Qarmati.
+Hajr e Aswad was taken from Makkah and remained lost for 23 years!
+The Qarmatians took Hajr e Aswad in January 930 and took it to their Hajar base (what now is Bahrain) by the Qarmatian leader, Abu Tahir al-Qarmati.